Connect with others who understand.

 2. What Might I Expect From Desmoid Tumor Treatment?

-Desmoid tumor management varies from person to person.4 It’s important to understand why your health care team is recommending a certain approach and what the goals of care are.1 This will help you have an informed conversation about your management plan.
+Desmoid tumor treatment varies from person to person.
+It’s important to understand why your healthcare team is recommending a certain approach and what the goals of care are.
+This will help you have an informed conversation about your management plan.

 For some people diagnosed with desmoid tumors, the management team may initially recommend active surveillance.
-Active surveillance (watch and wait) means you’ll have regular appointments with your health care team to check on the size of your tumor and symptoms related to your desmoid tumors.
+Active surveillance (watch and wait) means you’ll have regular appointments with your healthcare team to check on the size of your tumor and symptoms related to your desmoid tumors.
 You’ll likely have imaging tests as part of active surveillance.
-Examples of imaging tests include magnetic resonance imaging (MRI) and computed tomography (CT) scans.2
+Examples of imaging tests include magnetic resonance imaging (MRI) and computed tomography (CT) scans.

 If the tumor grows quickly, your symptoms get worse, or the tumor is in a critical location, your doctor may decide to begin active treatment.
-They may recommend medical therapy like targeted therapy or chemotherapy to shrink your tumor.1 Targeted therapies block, or “target,” abnormal proteins in cancer cells and have fewer effects on healthy tissues and cells.5 Targeted therapies include tyrosine kinase inhibitors and gamma secretase inhibitors.1
+They may recommend medical therapy like targeted therapy or chemotherapy to shrink your tumor.
+Targeted therapies block, or target, abnormal proteins in cancer cells and have fewer effects on healthy tissues and cells.
+Targeted therapies include tyrosine kinase inhibitors and gamma secretase inhibitors.

 Chemotherapy drugs block rapidly dividing cells in the body to slow tumor growth.
-There are several chemotherapy drugs that your care team may consider.1
+There are several chemotherapy drugs that your care team may consider.

-Your health care team may also recommend nonsteroidal anti-inflammatory drugs (NSAIDs) to help manage pain.1 Other possible treatments include radiation therapy, surgery, and cryoablation (using extreme cold to destroy a tumor).1
+Your healthcare team may also recommend nonsteroidal anti-inflammatory drugs (NSAIDs) or other pain medications to help manage pain.
+Other possible treatments include radiation therapy, surgery, and cryoablation (using extreme cold to destroy a tumor).

 3. How Long Will My Treatment Last?

-When first starting a new treatment, you’ll likely want to know how long you’ll take it.
-Treatment duration with medical therapies is variable and depends on many factors.4 For example, chemotherapy is typically given for a set number of days or weeks per cycle.1 You may need multiple treatment cycles to shrink your desmoid tumor.4
+When starting a new treatment, you’ll likely want to know how long you’ll take it.
+Treatment duration with medical therapies is variable and depends on many factors.
+For example, chemotherapy is typically given for a set number of days or weeks per cycle.
+You may need multiple treatment cycles to shrink your desmoid tumor.

-If you’re interested in a clinical trial, the research team will first explain exactly what the study involves and if you’re eligible to participate.
-The amount of time you must commit will vary depending on the study.
-You can decide to leave a clinical trial at any time.6
+If you’re interested in a clinical trial, the research team will explain what the study involves and whether you’re eligible to participate.
+The time involved will vary depending on the study.
+You can decide to leave a clinical trial at any time.

 Talk with your care providers about the time commitment of your treatment so you can plan your schedule accordingly.